mozillascience/studyGroup/lessons/misc/code-review/lesson.md

 ## Why Do Code Review? ##

-Code review is the process of having your code read by you or more a third party in order to:
+Code review is the process of having your code read by you or more often a third party in order to:
 - catch bugs
 - making sure it is clear to someone who might take up the project after you
 - ensure efficiency/simplicity